stefan-matic/nixos-config/docs/REFACTOR-SUMMARY.md

 **Moved to `user/packages/common.nix` (home-manager):**
 1. **ghostty** - Terminal emulator moved from system (ZVIJER) to user packages for all hosts following Philosophy B
+2. **fastfetch** - System information tool moved from system (ZVIJER) to user packages for all hosts following Philosophy B

 ### New Host Package Structure